 Skilled work requires a person to use judgment.
 “Skilled work may require laying out work, estimating quality, determining the suitability and needed quantities of materials, making precise measurements, reading blueprints or other specifications, or making necessary computations or mechanical adjustments to control or regulate the work.
 Other skilled jobs may require dealing with people, facts, or figures or abstract ideas at a high level of complexity.”
 20 C.F.R 404.1568(c).

 Why does this matter?
-Well, after Social Security has determined that you cannot return to your past relevant work at step 4 of the sequential evaluation process, the SSA considers your ability to do other work.
-And when assessing your ability to do other work, your job skills are a strong factor.
-How strong?
-If those acquired job skills can transfer to other jobs you are able to perform, your disability claim will be denied.
+Well, if Social Security determines that you cannot return to your past relevant work at step 4 of the sequential evaluation, the SSA considers your ability to do other work at step 5.
+And when assessing your ability to do other work, your acquired job skills can be a relevant factor.
+If those acquired job skills can transfer to a significant number other jobs you are able to perform, your disability claim will be denied.

-There will be more on the topic of job skills and transferability of skills in upcoming posts.
-To receive the frequent updates to this site, please subscribe to my feed.
-Updates are also available by email.
+There will be more on the topic of transferability of skills in upcoming posts.